 Storyboard gives you the ability to manage how the new content is coming into your application.
 This is useful if the new PSD has different naming then the original.
 Storyboard will do its best to match content based on names however sometimes you will need to manually pair elements.
 In this case our PSD files follow the same conventions so you can press “Select All” then “Finish

 You now have a new look and feel for your application and it was imported in only a few clicks.
-You’ve also retained all the work and behaviour you implemented.
+You’ve also retained all the work and behavior you implemented.
 Simulate your project and test it out.

 Now that you’ve reskinned your UI we should take a moment to optimize our assets so we take up less space on the RT-1060.
 This will also help speed up deployment.
 Open the metrics tab in the Properties Panel to get a view of our current resource consumption.
 Select the 1060 configuration.